TsTsvetkoff/Expense_tracker/README.md

 # Expense Tracker

 This project is a simple expense tracker built with Python and Flask.
 It allows users to input their expenses and categorize them.
 The expenses are stored in a SQLite database and can be viewed in a table format on the web page.
-The project also includes a pie chart visualization of expenses by category.
+The project also includes a pie chart visualization of expenses by category and an AI-powered prediction feature for future expenses.

 ## Technologies Used